artoryas/SoftwareArchitecture/README.md

 # SoftwareArchitecture
 Tasks for homework.
-Created only for sharing tasks with teacher
+Created only for sharing tasks with teacher.
+Using Docker and Kubernetes